palmierieugenio/palmierieugenio.github.io/content/post/2017-09-13-download-books-for-free.md

 <br>

 [^1]: If you want to suggest other sites, you can contact me or write in the comments.
 Some links may be temporarily or permanently broken, because of the law.
-[^2]: The courses are a little bit off topic in this post, but I think they can be usefull resourses to study.
+[^2]: The courses are a little bit off topic in this post, but I think they can be useful resourses to study.
 [^3]: You need knoledge of databases, web design and, most of all, you need to know how to stay anonymous.
 I don't suggest you to try, unless you know what you are doing.